-Seen the TikTok video of a man taking out a bag of wet-wipes and thoroughly wiping down his table and seat before sitting down for take off?
+Seen the TikTok video of a man taking out a bag of wet wipes and thoroughly wiping down his table and seat before sitting down for take-off?
 Well, it could be something you start to see in the flesh.
 Even if it’s not to that comedic extent, we’re being directed to wash our hands, and the only way to do that when on the move is with hand sanitizer.
 We may well see the relaxing of liquid carry-on restrictions as travelers want to take more than 100ml, especially on long-haul flights.

 6. You’ll tick that little box every time

 We’re all very used to airplane bookings coming with tens of add-ons once we’ve chosen our flight.
-Let’s be honest, most of us skip past speedy boarding, extra baggage, car-rental, and even seat selection.
+Let’s be honest, most of us skip past speedy boarding, extra baggage, car rental, and even seat selection.
 One box that we won’t be skipping past as much is the one asking us if we want to insure the flight.
 Be careful though, often this “insurance” doesn’t cover you for many things, including the outbreak of a pandemic.
-Either airline providers or insurance companies are going to have to change to accomodate our new reality.
+Either airline providers or insurance companies are going to have to change to accommodate our new reality.

 At TravelPerk, we saw the need for flexibility even before the current crisis.
 It’s why we created something different and better than insurance called FlexiPerk, allowing you to cancel a trip for any reason, up to a couple of hours before take-off.
-We’ve seen massive demand for FlexiPerk since we launched it, and this demand has increased dramatically since the beginning of the Corona outbreak.
+We’ve seen massive demand for FlexiPerk since we launched it, and this demand has increased dramatically since the beginning of the COVID-19 outbreak.

 7. Society won’t like you when you’re sick